Select an OCR site

-We know many schools taking OCR GCSE English Literature studied Macbeth, The Merchant of Venice or Much Ado About Nothing instead of Romeo and Juliet.
-However, we want to reassure all teachers and students about the actions we're taking to ensure results are fair.
+Many schools taking OCR GCSE English Literature studied Macbeth, The Merchant of Venice or Much Ado About Nothing instead of Romeo and Juliet.
+We want to reassure all teachers and students about the actions we're taking to ensure results are fair.

 Here is the letter we sent to schools and colleges on 2 June outlining our plans for ensuring students affected by the error on the GCSE English Literature paper get the results they deserve.